Armed Forces Wellness Center

 Q6.
 Is it safe for the surrounding community?

 A6.
 Yes.
-Nuclear energy is the safest and most tightly regulated options to generate large amounts of reliable power.
-But like all energy sources, nuclear energy is not completely risk-free.
+Nuclear energy is the safest and most tightly regulated option to generate reliable power.
+While every energy source has some level of risk, the safety of this technology is built directly into its physical design.
 Advanced nuclear microreactors are designed to be 'meltdown-proof,' designed for safety.
 They are built to adjust to changing conditions and continue safe operation without relying on offsite power, to automatically shut down and cool themselves without the need of any outside power or human action.
 Their design also allows people to work in the immediate area without risk of exposure.
-The Department of the Air Force’s number one priority is maintaining the health and safety of the public, our servicemembers, and their families, including the environment in which they live and work
+Our number one priority is maintaining the health and safety of the public, our servicemembers, and their families, including the environment in which they live and work.

 A7.
 During its entire operation, the microreactor produces clean, carbon-free electricity.
-This means it won't release any greenhouse gases or air pollutants that contribute to smog or climate change.
-Environmental impacts will be:
+This means it will not release any greenhouse gases or air pollutants that contribute to smog or climate change.
+Some of the environmental effects are:

 Land Use: The physical footprint is very small.
 The reactor itself is about the size of a shipping container, so it only requires a few acres of land.
 There will be temporary disruption during construction, similar to any small building project.

 Nuclear Waste: The reactor creates a very small amount of solid, spent fuel.
-By law, the company that own-operates the reactor, Antares, is required to have a federally approved, start-to-finish plan to safely transport and permanently store this waste.
+By law, the company that owns and operates the reactor, Antares, is required to have a federally approved, start-to-finish plan to safely transport and permanently store this waste.
 The reactor cannot be turned on until this comprehensive plan is in place.

 Water Usage: Unlike large, traditional nuclear plants, this advanced microreactor is designed to be air-cooled, meaning it won't draw water from local sources for cooling.

 Before any construction can begin, a full Environmental Impact Statement must be completed under federal law.
-This process involves a thorough public review to ensure all potential impacts on the local environment are identified and managed.
+This process will involve a thorough public review to ensure all potential impacts on the local environment are identified and managed.

 Q8.
 What happens to its nuclear waste?

 A8.
-An advanced nuclear power microreactor produces very little nuclear waste, also known as spent fuel.
-If the Department of the Air Force decides to site a microreactor on Joint Base San Antonio, the private company that own-operates the microreactor, Antares Nuclear, Inc., will be required to safely manage all fuel for its entire lifetime.
+An advanced nuclear power microreactor produces very little spent fuel.
+If the Department of the Air Force decides to site a microreactor on Joint Base San Antonio, the private company that owns and operates the microreactor, Antares, will be required to safely manage all fuel for its entire lifetime.
 Before the microreactor can even operate, Antares must have a complete, federally approved plan for handling the very small amount of waste, from start to finish.
-Nuclear waste will not be stored in San Antonio, Texas.
+No spent fuel will be stored in San Antonio, Texas.

 Q9.
 San Antonio relies on the Edwards Aquifer.
-Will this use up our local water supply?
+Will this use the local water supply?

 A9.
 No. A microreactor does not use water for cooling.
 It relies on advanced physics for cooling, making it completely independent of local water resources.